MATERIALS

 • Personal coaching

-• Community-building activities such as a running club and social gatherings
+• Community-building activities, such as a running club and social gatherings

-• An in-house body therapist
+• An on-site massage therapist

 CHARITY